SlimeKnights/TinkersThings/README.md

 ## Installing

-To use this mod, you need at least [Tinkers' Construct](https://www.curseforge.com/minecraft/mc-mods/tinkers-construct) build 3.6.1 (unreleased at this time, will be released before this is submitted for review).
+To use this mod, you need at least [Tinkers' Construct](https://www.curseforge.com/minecraft/mc-mods/tinkers-construct) build 3.6.1.
 You also need to install [Json Things](https://www.curseforge.com/minecraft/mc-mods/json-things), which is not currently on Modrinth.
 Assuming you have both, you can install this mod like any Java mod.